dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 For creating the VMs, we use [AutomatedLab](https://automatedlab.org/en/latest/).
 All the complexity of that task is handled by that AutomatedLab.
 The script should run 20 to 30 minutes.

-> :warning: Before running the script [30 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1), please set a password for the build workers in the file [AzureDevOps.yml](../source/Global/AzureDevOps.yml) by replacing the placeholder `<Password>` with your desired password.
-If you forget this or your chosen password does not have the necessary complexity, you will get an error later.

 ```yml
 BuildAgents:
   UserName: worker
   Password: Somepass1
 ```

-Running the script [30 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1) takes about half an hour, depending on how many tenants you have configured.
-Time to grab a coffee.
+Please run the script [30 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1).
+You will be prompted to chose a password for the build worker VMs.
+Time to grab a coffee...

+> :warning: Please make sure the password meets the Windows standard complexity.

 ---